ivanapanchevska/qa-projects/README.md

 # Quality Assurance Homework examples

-As student who finished study program at Seavus Academy for Software Testing, I made list of of homework tasks that I did during my Academy course
+Me Ivana Panchevska, as student who finished study program at Seavus Academy for Software Testing, I made list of of homework tasks that I did during my Academy course.
 All homework assignments were completed during the course.

-Each topic is grouped
+List of grouped topics, that we covered during the course

 * [SQL syntax](https://github.com/ivanapanchevska/qa-projects/blob/master/SQL/README.md)